 Non-Taxable Gifts.
 With the increase in gift and GST tax exemptions, additional non-taxable lifetime gifts can be made this year to heirs (outright or in trust).
-A couple could potentially give as much as \$10.86MM to heirs without triggering Federal transfer tax.
+A couple could potentially give as much as \$10.9MM to heirs without triggering Federal transfer tax.
 If the gift were made to a trust, the trust could then leverage the gift by purchasing additional assets from the couple's estate.
 The sale would have the effect of "freezing" the value of the purchased assets in the couple's estate for estate tax purposes, while shifting the assets' future growth to the trust, transfer-tax-free.
 Such a trust could also shelter the trust assets from estate tax for many generations.
-Taxpayers with substantial estates who would like to transfer wealth to lower generations should consider doing so with high-basis assets with significant growth and/or income potential.
-[Since lifetime gifts generally carry with them the cost basis of the donor (whereas assets inherited from a decedent generally receive a basis stepped-up or down to date of death value), high basis assets are ideal.]
+Taxpayers with substantial estates who would like to transfer wealth to lower generations should consider doing so with high-basis assets (but not assets with embedded tax losses) with significant growth and/or income potential.
+[Since lifetime gifts generally receive a basis stepped-up or down to date of death value), high basis assets (but not assets with embedded tax losses) are ideal.]

 Insurance.
 Taxpayers wanting to fund life insurance trusts in the past were often constrained by gift tax limitations and costs.
 This sometimes resulted in the purchase of smaller policies than desired or complicated funding structures (such as so-called "split dollar" arrangements or sales of existing policies to irrevocable grantor trusts) in order to minimize potential gift tax exposure.
-The \$5.43MM gift tax exemption makes 2015 an ideal year for establishing life insurance trusts that are funded adequately so as to allow for the purchase of large life insurance policies, unwinding existing split dollar arrangements, and/or transferring existing individually-owned life insurance policies to life insurance trusts to protect death benefits from potential estate tax exposure.
+The \$5.45MM gift tax exemption makes 2016 an ideal year for establishing life insurance trusts that are funded adequately so as to allow for the purchase of large life insurance policies, unwinding existing split dollar arrangements, and/or transferring existing individually-owned life insurance policies to life insurance trusts to protect death benefits from potential estate tax exposure.

 Dynasty Trusts.
-As noted above, the GST tax exemption was increased to \$5.43MM for 2015.
-Taxpayers wishing to make substantial gifts that could benefit multiple generations should consider making such gifts to a GST-exempt "dynasty" trust in 2015.
+As noted above, the GST tax exemption was increased to \$5.45MM for 2016.
+Taxpayers wishing to make substantial gifts that could benefit multiple generations should consider making such gifts to a GST-exempt "dynasty" trust in 2016.
 The dynasty trust allows assets to skip several generations of transfer taxation.
 You can fund the trust either during your lifetime by making gifts or at death in the form of bequests.
 The trust remains in existence from generation to generation.
 Because the beneficiaries have restrictions on their access to the trust funds, the trust is excluded from their estates.
 If any of the beneficiaries have a real need for funds, the trust can make distributions to them.
 In order to maximize the potential duration of such a trust, consideration should be given to establishing it in a jurisdiction that permits perpetual trusts, such as Delaware or Alaska.
 A dynasty trust can help you take full advantage of the GST tax exemption.